andysctu/SteelX/README.md

+*Note that if you have problems in shooting , it's because the particle effects are in .gitignore

 Health pool & grey zone only work when there are more than one player ( due to SerializeView )

 the switching mech buttons in hangar work and the datas are save in game